t4d-gmbh/git-and-its-remotes/source/content/organizing_and_more/github_setup_usage.md

 #### Collaborating with External Partners

-Invite collaborators to specific repositories or teams within the organization, enabling them to contribute to the project.
+Invite collaborators to specific {octicon}`repo`repositories within the {octicon}`organization`Organization, enabling them to contribute to the project.
 This can be particularly useful when working with industry partners, other research groups, or open-source communities.